asapicton/Mimic/README.md

 THANKS FOR PLAYING

-please report any bugs, suggestions, or even level designs to asapicton@gmail.com!
+please send any found bugs, suggestions, or even level designs to asapicton@gmail.com!